whizkydee/react-multi-state/readme.md

 If you prefer dedicated dispatcher functions instead, `useMultiState` supports that too.
 Each time you add a property to the state object, a new setter based on the property name is composed and attached to the `setters` object.
-So if you love destructuring, you can easily create variables for your state and setters without worrying about defining them in any particular order, contrary to `React.useState`.
+So if you like to destructure, you can easily create variables for your state and setters without worrying about defining them in any particular order, contrary to `React.useState`.
 For instance: